thewca/wca-regulations/wca-regulations_2012.md

     - 2h1) Exception: Competitors may be barefoot if 3x3x3 Feet Solving is being held at the competition.
 - 2i) While competing, competitors must not use sound or other electronic equipment (e.g. cell phones, MP3 players, dictaphones, or additional lighting).
 - 2j) The WCA Delegate may disqualify a competitor who fails arrive in time for a round of any event.
-- 2k) A competitor may be disqualified from a competition by the WCA Delegate if:
+- 2k) A competitor may be disqualified from a competition by the WCA Delegate if the competitor:
-    - 2k1) The competitor fails to show up in time for registration for the competition.
+    - 2k1) Fails to show up in time for registration for the competition.
-    - 2k2) The competitor is suspect of cheating or defrauding the officials during the competition.
+    - 2k2) Is suspected of cheating or defrauding the officials during the competition.
-    - 2k3) The competitor behaves in a way that is unlawful, violent or indecent; or intentionally damages venue facilities or personal property within the venue.
+    - 2k3) Behaves in a way that is unlawful, violent or indecent; or intentionally damages venue facilities or personal property within the venue.
-    - 2k4) The competitor interferes with, or distracts others during, the competition.
+    - 2k4) Interferes with, or distracts others during, the competition.
-    - 2k5) The competitor fails to abide by WCA Regulations during the competition.
+    - 2k5) Fails to abide by WCA Regulations during the competition.
 - 2l) A competitor may be disqualified immediately, or after a warning, depending on the nature and severity of the infraction.
 - 2m) A disqualified competitor is not eligible for the refund of any expenses incurred as a consequence of participation in the competition.
 - 2n) Competitors may verbally dispute a ruling to the WCA Delegate.
 - 2o) Disputes are only permitted during the competition, within 30 minutes after the disputed incident happened and before the start of the next round of the event.
 - 2p) The WCA Delegate must resolve the dispute before the start of the next round of the event.
 - 2r) The competitor must accept the final ruling of the WCA Delegate.
 Penalty: disqualification of the competitor from the competition.
-- 2s) Exceptions for documented disabilities
+- 2s) Exceptions for documented disabilities:
     - 2s1) For competitors with hearing disabilities, judges may replace the vocal instructions with hand signals.
     - 2s2) For competitors with physical disabilities, judges may assist with starting and stopping the timer.
     - 2s3) Competitors with other disabilities that may prevent them from abiding by one or more WCA Regulations may request special accommodations with the WCA Delegate.
 Such accommodations must be noted in the Delegate Report.